Monday, 28 November 2016

 3. Thou shall be prepared for the costs, even if it means you're going to lose everything.

-4. Thou shall not trust anyone including yourself, but wholly and only trust your Creator.
+4. Thou shall not trust anyone, including yourself, but wholly and only trust your Creator.

 5. Thou shall ask, and thou shall receive!

-Thou shall find the truth and the truth shall set you free!
+Thou shall find the truth, and the truth shall set you free!

-Now you might take issue with step 4, because I say you shall not even trust yourself, but only trust your Creator.
+Now, you might take issue with step 4, because I say you shall not even trust yourself but only trust your Creator.
 You might ask: "How do we know if we have a Creator in the first place?"
 Or "How will we know if our Creator is telling us the truth or not?"

-Romans 1:18-22 tells us that everybody knows there's a Creator from the things that have been made, because God has made it clear to them, such that they're without excuse; it goes on and tells us that sometimes people suppress the truth and as a result, their thinking becomes foolish, even though they profess to be wise.
+Romans 1:18-22 tells us that everybody knows there's a Creator from the things that have been made because God has made it clear to them, such that they're without excuse.
+It goes on and tells us that sometimes people suppress the truth, and as a result, their thinking becomes foolish, even though they profess to be wise.
 I tried to demonstrate the foolishness of denying God in my previous article, Debunking Atheism.
-I showed in my article how the naturalistic and/or atheistic worldview self-destructs, and gets reduced to absurdity.
+I showed in my article how the naturalistic and/or atheistic worldview self-destructs and gets reduced to absurdity.

 There are two problems with the second question.
-First, it's self-undermining; in other words, it presupposes that there is a way to know if our Creator is deceiving us or not, while it goes on and expects a satisfying answer which would be impossible should we be living in a world where its creator is deceiving us.
-The second problem with this question is that it presupposes that the Creator of everything and everyone does not have the ability to reveal and/or prove the truth to us, such that afterwards we'll know that it's the truth, and that He's not deceiving us; in other words, it poses a limit on God that would be hypothetically impossible.
+First, it's self-undermining; in other words, it presupposes that there is a way to know if our Creator is deceiving us or not while it goes on and expects a satisfying answer, which would be impossible should we be living in a world where its creator is deceiving us.
+The second problem with this question is that it presupposes that the Creator of everything and everyone does not have the ability to reveal and/or prove the truth to us, such that afterwards we'll know that it's the truth and that He's not deceiving us; in other words, it poses a limit on God that would be hypothetically impossible.

-Monday 28 March 2016
+Monday, 28 March 2016

 Biblical Apologetics: Debunking Atheism

-Saturday 26 March 2016
+Saturday, 26 March 2016

 Biblical Apologetics: Debunking Islam